 Military leaders often use extrinsic rewards to motivate their troops.
 Extrinsic rewards can include weekend passes, movie or sports event tickets, or even a trip to a nearby resort.
 These types of motivators can be very effective, especially in the short term.

-- You do only to the minimum required to get the reward.
+You tend to do only the minimum required to get the reward

 Factors Of Intrinsic Military Motivation